rangle/ngCourse2/handout/redux/example_application.md

 }
 ```

-> It's a good practice to declare each interface in its own file, or create a
+> It's good practice to declare each interface in its own file, or create a
 logical directory structure if you have seven or more interfaces used by your
 application.